 There is no definitive research that says organic food is significantly more nutritious than conventional food.
 Organic foods usually cost more, may have a shorter shelf life, and may be smaller in size than conventional foods.
-If you are concerned about additives in your food or farming styles, you may choose to buy budget-friendly organic foods, buy locally grown foods, or choose the organic option when it comes to the “dirty dozen.”
+If you are concerned about additives in your food or farming styles, you may choose to buy budget-friendly organic foods or buy locally grown foods.
 However, don’t eliminate other important foods just to save for a small amount of organic foods.
 Eating plenty of fruits and vegetables, whether they are organically or conventionally grown, is the most important.
 Learn more on the American Institute for Cancer Research (AICR) website.

 If you choose to eat organic foods, do not spend more money to purchase organic “junk food” like snack foods.
 Instead purchase certified organic items that are the most nutritionally dense like fruits, vegetables, whole grains, and lean protein sources.